navidadelpour/coding-dojo-boilerplate/Readme.md

 # Coding Dojo Boilerplate

-Welcome to the Coding Dojo!
 This repository serves as a starting point for coding practice sessions.
-It's designed to help you enhance your coding skills through collaborative learning and problem-solving.

 ## Getting Started